-- 2.1 Those areas of governance where views were sought are identified in appendices one to three along with the Councils response and encompass - Matters in relation to fraud Appendix 1 - Matters in relation to laws and regulations Appendix 2 - Matters in relation to related parties Appendix 3 - 2.2 International Standard for Auditing (UK and Ireland) 240 covers auditor's responsibilities relating to fraud in an audit of financial statements.
-The primary responsibility to prevent and detect fraud rests with both management and those charged with governance which for the Vale of Glamorgan Council is the Council.
-Management, with the oversight of the Full Council and Audit Committee, should ensure there is a strong emphasis on fraud prevention and deterrence and create a culture of honest and ethical behaviour, reinforced by active oversight by those charged with governance. - 2.3 International Standard for Auditing (UK and Ireland) 250 covers auditor's responsibilities to consider the impact of laws and regulations in an audit of financial statements.
-Management, with the oversight of the Audit Committee, is responsible for ensuring that the Council's operations are conducted in accordance with laws and regulations, including compliance with those that determine the reported amounts and disclosures in the financial statements. - 2.4 External auditors are responsible for obtaining reasonable assurance that the financial statements are free from material misstatement due to fraud or error, taking into account the appropriate legal and regulatory framework.
+- 2.1 Those areas of governance where views were sought are identified in appendices one to three along with the Shared Regulatory Services response and encompass; - Matters in relation to fraud Appendix 1 - Matters in relation to laws and regulations Appendix 2 - Matters in relation to related parties Appendix 3 - 2.2 International Standards for Auditing (UK and Ireland) 240 covers auditor's responsibilities relating to fraud in an audit of financial statements.
+The primary responsibility to prevent and detect fraud rests with both management and those charged with governance which for the Shared Regulatory Services is the Shared Regulatory Services Committee.
+Management, with the oversight of the Shared Regulatory Committee, should ensure there is a strong emphasis on fraud prevention and deterrence and create a culture of honest and ethical behaviour, reinforced by active oversight by those charged with governance. - 2.3 International Standard for Auditing (UK and Ireland) 250 covers auditor's responsibilities to consider the impact of laws and regulations in an audit of financial statements.
+Management, with the oversight of the Shared Regulatory Services Committee, is responsible for ensuring that the Shared Regulatory

+Services operations are conducted in accordance with laws and regulations, including compliance with those that determine the reported amounts and disclosures in the financial statements.

-- 2.5 International Standard for Auditing (UK and Ireland) 550 covers auditors responsibilities relating to related party relationships and transactions.
-The nature of related party relationships and transactions may, in some circumstances, give rise to higher risks of material misstatement of the financial statements than transactions with unrelated parties. - 2.6 Because related parties are not independent of each other, many financial reporting frameworks established specific accounting and disclosure requirements for related party relationships, transactions and balances to enable users of the financial statements to understand their nature and actual or potential effects on the financial statements.
-An understanding of the entity's related party relationships and transactions is relevant to the auditor's evaluation of whether one or more fraud risk factors are present as required by ISA (UK and Ireland) 240, because fraud may be more easily committed through related parties.
+- 2.4 External auditors are responsible for obtaining reasonable assurance that the financial statements are free from material misstatement due to fraud or error, taking into account the appropriate legal and regulatory framework. - 2.5 International Standard for Auditing (UK and Ireland) 550 covers auditor's responsibilities relating to related party relationships and transactions.
+The nature of related party relationships and transactions may, in some circumstances, give rise to higher risks of material misstatement of the financial statements than transactions with unrelated parties. - 2.6 As related parties are not independent of each other, many financial reporting frameworks established specific accounting and disclosure requirements for related party relationships, transactions and balances to enable users of the financial statements to understand their nature and actual or potential effects on the financial statements.
+An understanding of the entity's related party relationships and transactions is relevant to the auditor's evaluation of whether one or more risk factors are present as required by ISA (UK and Ireland) 240, because fraud may be more easily committed through related parties.